Customer Testimonial: Mark Kempthorne, North Cornwall

 First Impressions of the F8 600

-As the first customer in the South West to take delivery of the new John Deere F8 600, Mark was keen to see how the latest model would perform.
+“As the first customer in the South West to take delivery of the new John Deere F8 600, I was really excited to see how the latest model would perform.

 Reliability in the Field